alzahraaelsallakh/Infotainment-System-Yocto/README.md

 **Issue 4:** The halt function in core-image-sato has a bug, where any restart/shutdown/reboot operation interrupts the image every time
 **Workaround:** Cut the power off temporarly each time

+**Issue 5:** Date and time cannot be set by default in core-image-sato

 ---
 <a name="creatingUI"></a>